 About Public Health Nutrition

-The Public Health Nutrition degree includes interdisciplinary training in nutrition-related sciences and the core public health disciplines.
+This online Master of Public Health Nutrition (MPH) degree includes interdisciplinary training in nutrition-related sciences and the core public health disciplines.
 Learn about the methods for quantifying dietary intake and nutritional status, the role of diet in disease risk and health promotion, and the design and implementation of nutrition policy and programs to improve the health of local, national, and global populations.
 The land grant setting of Utah State University provides unique opportunities for the study of the relationship between human nutritional status and health with strong academic and research programs in nutritional epidemiology, federal and community nutrition programs, nutritional biochemistry and molecular biology, USU Extension nutrition outreach programs, food science, food safety, agricultural practices, animal health, climate change, and environmental sciences.
 This program is 100% online so you can complete the program from anywhere around the world!
 This program can be pursued part time or full time.

 To be admitted to a graduate program, you must meet these minimum requirements.

 - Complete online application.

 - Provide transcripts for all college/university credits.

 - Include a statement of purpose in your online application.